-In recent years, Bourne Academy has offered a viable alternative to selective education in the town of Bourne and district and now, since September 2019, a similar situation has been created at Spalding Academy, which operates on a similar model to Bourne Academy, with shared highly effective leadership, including in education; finance; operations; HR and Governance.
-Confidence in the Trust's sponsorship of Spalding Academy has now been embedded, with numbers that have now grown to meet the full Pupil Admission Number (PAN) of 270 in the September 2018 and 2019 Year 7 intakes, with this set to continue in 2020.
-The confidence in Bourne Academy has also continued with the PAN remaining at 250.
-Both of the SLAT schools are now oversubscribed for Year 7 intakes, with appeals for Year 7 entry in both schools.
+In recent years, Bourne Academy has offered a viable alternative to selective education in the town of Bourne and the local area.
+Since September 2016, a similar situation was created at Spalding Academy, with this school operating in a similar model to Bourne Academy, seen in shared highly effective leadership, including in education; finance; operations; HR and Governance.
+Confidence in Bourne Academy continues with the PAN remaining at 250.
+Additionally, confidence in the Trust's sponsorship of Spalding Academy has now been embedded, with numbers that have now grown to meet the full Pupil Admission Number (PAN) of 270 in the September 2018 & 2019 and this has now been confirmed for the 2020 Year 7 intake.
+Both of the current SLAT schools are consistently oversubscribed for Year 7 intakes, with appeals for Year 7 entry in both schools.
+The continuing success journey at Spalding Academy has led to the Local Authority supporting the Trust with an expansion consultation in the summer 2020, in order to be able to offer an additional 30 school places to meet local demand, with a PAN expansion to 300 Year 7 places in 2022.
+This expansion will bring much needed and significant additional funding to provide a new eight classroom block; two refurbished Science labs and IT suites; improved additional food stations; removal of a stage area in one of the school halls to expand the footprint of this facility to accommodate the students in assemblies.